d2d-weizhi/aceit-dashboard/docs/sprints/sprint-2.0.md

   - While testing the `getAssignmentsForLastSem()` function, I've realized that I didn't populate `student_assignments` with `asn_017` which is also a group assignment.
   - I should seed the relevant records in the future when I have the time.

 ## Dev Logs

 - I have chosen to use the lazy-loading architectural approach for data manipulation.
 - We load all the necessary data at once when a student logs in.
 (Dashboard Home mounts the first time)
 - With each page the student navigates to, we then lazy load any additional data that is needed for rendering.
+- For completed assignments, if student has no completed or submitted assignments for current semester, we will backfill it with the previous semester's assignments.
+So there is no empty space.
+- Managed to replicate the different aspects of the Assignment Card UI over to this project.
+- Conditional rendering for the "time left to due date" display.
+- Also added conditional rendering for the `isGroup` flag.
+- Conditionally rendered the due date according to the assignment's status.
+- Made the progress bar dynamic by querying the `tasks` table and calculating the completed tasks against the total number of tasks.

 ---